We build WordPress websites.

 Nothing takes the place of rich content.
 Pages and posts should have unique, original content that makes them worth visiting.
 Content needs to be relevant — that means you need to know who your audience is and speak to them directly.

 It is you who knows you, your company, and staff best.
 If you feel you cannot write the necessary content, let’s sit down and I will interview you and write the content.

 It is important that people know you are a real company with real people.
 The websites I build offer a clear “About Us” page and provide contact information.

-I am a technical writer and editor (know as “Eagle Eye” to some) and you’ll find my websites (and other marketing tools) use correct spelling, grammar, and punctuation.
+I am a technical writer and editor (known as “Eagle Eye” to some) and you’ll find my websites (and other marketing tools) use correct spelling, grammar, and punctuation.
 I do testing to ensure, among other things, links function correctly.